 There are benefits and drawbacks to a capitalist economy.
 For example, capitalism cultivates competition, which often drives both innovation and affordability, with the best products selling at the best possible prices.
 Economic growth is another benefit.
 On the other hand, one of the most significant disadvantages of capitalism is that it does not promote equality of opportunity.
 In short, some people may not get the opportunities that others receive.
 Moreover, the unrestrained "supply and demand" nature of the free market can result in prices too high for lower income individuals to afford.

 In theory, yes.
 In practice, no country in the world has ever achieved a 100% capitalist, "laissez-faire," or free-market economy.
 All capitalist economies are mixed to one degree or another.
 The following are some high-profile examples.

 Yes, but not completely.
 The United States is actually referred to as a mixed market economy, meaning that it blends characteristics of both capitalism and socialism.

-In the United States, the means of production are based on private ownership and operation for profit.
-The United States is not a totally capitalist society, however, because the economy has regulations, taxation, and some subsidization.
-The U.S. government has always had some role in the economy, but the economy was closer to a truly free market during some periods.
-The government has at least some partial control over education, roads, health care, and postal deliveries and provides subsidies to oil companies, financial companies, and agricultural producers.
+In the United States, the means of production (such as manufacturers or importers) are privately owned and operated for profit.
+This is a clearly capitalist approach.
+However, because the economy has regulations, taxation, and some subsidization, the United States is not a purely capitalist society.
+The government has at least partial control over education, roads, health care, and postal deliveries.
+It also provides subsidies to sectors including oil companies, financial companies, and agricultural producers.
 Additionally, private businesses must register with government agencies, and certain types of companies need government-approved licenses.